pozi/PoziDocs/README.md

 Point your web browser to http://127.0.0.1:4000/PoziDocs/

-The published docs site currently resides at https://pozi.github.io/PoziDocs/
+The published docs site is at https://docs.pozi.com/